 - Pick a Steam seasonal game sale.
 Any of them.
 It will most likely begin with a server overload.

-- This is probably why they don't free weekends as often.
+- This is probably why they don't do free weekends as often.
 When a game in high demand gets picked, anyone who buys the game will have to wait on Monday to play it because the authentication servers get backed up.

 - The San Diego Comic-Con website had been overloaded with visitors hoping to snatch up passes to the big event in recent years, resulting in a waiting room approach in 2012.
 When many people complained it was still difficult to log on in time due to overwhelming demand, they switched to a slightly different approach: a pre-waiting room leading to one based completely on lottery in hopes of leveling the field.
 While the latter pleased people who lucked out and got in (it helped to network with people willing to register 2 other friends), people who were able to manage the old system but got shafted by the new one were nonplussed.